Training Discriminative Models to Evaluate Generative Ones: Introduction

-The solution we propose uses the test set of a given dataset to estimate generated samples quality and global fit to the original data.
-The testing accuracy of a classifier trained on generated data estimates if a generative model is good at producing a dataset.
-The full process of the method is illustrated Figure \ref{fig:shema_methode}.
+The solution we propose evaluates generative models by training a classifier with generated samples and testing it on real data.
+The classifier test accuracy indicates how good the generative model is at reproducing the distribution of the original dataset.
+The full process of the method is illustrated in Figure \ref{fig:shema_methode}.
+The test data come from the original dataset but have not been used to train the generator.

 Our contribution is twofolds: first we propose a method to evaluate generative models on the testing set.
-Secondly we introduce a quantitative score, \textit{the fitting capacity}, to evaluate and compare performance of generative models.
+Secondly we introduce a quantitative score, \textit{the fitting capacity} (FiC), to evaluate and compare performance of generative models.